Esevel

 Onboarding is one of the most important moments for a new joiner when they start out in a new company.
 And this is even more so when that employee works remotely.
-Good remote onboarding practices helps employees understand the company’s philosophies, adjust to their new roles and get to know their fellow colleagues.
+Effective Onboarding practices helps employees understand the company’s philosophies, adjust to their new roles and get to know their fellow colleagues.

 But if designing an onboarding flow is hard, it is even tougher for remote companies.